dylanlindgren/docker-nginx/README.md

 Something to note is that this service is set to require `php-fpm.service` which is a service which runs the php-fpm container made with  [dylanlindgren/docker-phpfpm](https://github.com/dylanlindgren/docker-phpfpm).

 ## Acknowledgements
-The below two blog posts were very useful in the creation of both of these projects.
+The below pages were very useful in the creation of both of these projects.

  - [enalean.com](http://www.enalean.com/en/Deploy-%20PHP-app-Docker-Nginx-FPM-CentOSSCL)
  - [stage1.io](http://stage1.io/blog/making-docker-containers-communicate/)